electrode-io/electrode-native/docs/overview/ern-workflow.md

 This command is equivalent to the React Native `react-native init` command.

 - Add JavaScript and/or native dependencies (platform APIs or supported third party native modules) to the MiniApp using the Electrode Native `ern add` command.
-This command is equivalent the the Yarn `add` or `npm install` commands.
+This command is equivalent to the Yarn `add` or `npm install` commands.

 - Launch the MiniApp inside the Electrode Native platform runner mobile application.
 The runner allows you to develop, debug, and test the MiniApp standalone, using the `ern run-android` and/or the `ern run-ios` commands.
 These commands are the equivalent of the `react-native run-android` and `react-native run-ios` commands.